DevarajRangannan/Login-Frontend/README.md

 ![Portfolio_home](https://deva-rangan-test.s3.ap-south-1.amazonaws.com/Login-Frontend.png)

 ## License:
-  Allways welcomes who wants to coloborate with this repository to make perfect.
-Any one can use this repository to build custome porfolio application with thier creative ideas and the procedure given below.
+  Anyone who wishes to work with this repository to improve it is always welcome.
+Any individual can utilise this repository to create a login application using their own creative concepts and the steps provided below.

 ### Procedures:
   * clone a repository using https://github.com/DevarajRangannan/Login-Frontend.git URL to locally.